proegssilb/language_sandbox/README.md

 The Language Sandbox
 --------------------

-This is the Erlang portion of Droogans' Language Sandbox.
-Consider this repo an excuse to get hands-on experience with Erlang before I do something significant with it.
+This is the Haskell portion of Droogans' Language Sandbox.
+Consider this repo an excuse to get hands-on experience with Haskell before I do something significant with it.

 Contents